MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMReportingServicePoint.md

 ```

 ### -UserName

-Specifies a user name for an account that Configuration Manager uses to connect with Microsoft SQL Server Reporting Services and that gives this user access to the site database.
+Specify the user name for the Reporting services point account.
+This account provides authenticated access from the site to Microsoft SQL Server Reporting Services.
+For more information, see [Accounts used in Configuration Manager](/mem/configmgr/core/plan-design/hierarchy/accounts#reporting-services-point-account).

 ```yaml
 Type: String